JonathanPetit/MovieSerieTorrent/README.md

 # MovieSerieT V0.1.0
 > Extract informations from torrents files

-***This library is in progress***
+***This library is in progress.***

 It's a python library to extract infos from a torrent filename.
 The parser extract a maximun infos to finnaly get the movie or serie title.
 The infomations store in a tuple with 2 dictonaries The program use regex to get infos.
 In the futur the program allow to choose options to rename files.
 And several other features coming soon.
+Later the library will be transformed in a Program

 ## Install
 1. ***Auto***